The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 12) Sausage And Peppers

-In a skillet, brown 1.5lbs of your choice of sweet or hot Italian sausage.
-Cut the sausage into 1-inch pieces and cook for 4-5 minutes on each side until fully browned.
-Please don’t skip this step; the browning adds more depth to the sauce than just tomato.
-Move to the slow cooker with 3 bell peppers (any color, sliced), 2 large onions sliced, 6 minced garlic cloves, 1 28-ounce can of crushed tomatoes, 1 tsp of Italian seasoning, 1/2 tsp of fennel seeds, and salt.
-Cook for 4-5 hours on LOW or 2-3 hours on HIGH.
-Finished when the peppers and onions have fully softened into the sauce and the sausage is cooked through.
-Place on toasted hoagie rolls with melted provolone.
+In a skillet, brown 1.5 pounds of your choice of sweet or hot Italian sausage.
+After 1.5 pounds of sausage has browned, cut the sausage into 1 inch medallions.
+Make sure to cook each medallion on each side for approximately 4-5 minutes until fully cooked.
+Do not skip this step as more depth of flavor is added to the sauce from the browned sausage than from the plain tomatoes.
+Transfer the sausage to the slow cooker along with 3 sliced bell peppers (your choice of color) and 2 large sliced onions & 6 cloves of garlic (minced).
+Also, add 1 28 oz. can of crushed tomatoes, 1 tsp. of Italian seasoning, 1/2 tsp. of fennel seeds and some salt to taste.
+Cook on LOW for 4-5 hours or on HIGH for 2-3 hours.
+It is finished when the peppers and onions have cooked down into the sauce and the sausage is cooked through.
+Serve on toasted hoagie rolls with provolone cheese that has been melted.

-Swap: For a lighter version, use chicken sausage, but bone-in chicken thighs should go under the sausage for richness.
-For an earthy variation, add some sliced mushrooms during the last hour.
+As a lighter alternative, you can use chicken sausage, but for added richness, bone-in chicken thighs should be placed beneath the sausage.
+If you want an earthy variation, add some sliced mushrooms during the final hour.

 13) Slow-Cooker Chicken And Dumplings

-Why choose this tonight: Slow-cooker chicken and dumplings is the dinner that my grandmother made (not in a slow cooker) that I have made hundreds of times since (in a slow cooker), and it always, without fail, brings me comfort on a cold night.
+Slow-Cooker Chicken, why it works here: Slow-cooker chicken and dumplings is the dish my grandmother made (not in a slow cooker) that I’ve been making (in a slow cooker) for hundreds of times, and it always, without fail, gives me comfort on a chilly evening.

-Put 2 pounds of boneless skinless chicken thighs in the slow cooker along with 2 chopped carrots, 2 chopped celery stalks, 1 diced onion, 4 cloves of garlic, 6 cups of chicken broth, 1 teaspoon of dried thyme, 1 teaspoon of salt, and 1/2 teaspoon of black pepper.
-Cook on LOW for 5-6 hours.
-Remove the chicken, shred it, and put it back in the pot.
-Combine 2 cups of Bisquick (or for a substitute version use 2 cups of flour + 1 tbsp baking powder + 1/2 tsp salt) and 2/3 cup milk to create a thick batter.
-Spoon some batter over the simmering soup, cover, and HIGH cook for 30-40 minutes.
-You know dumplings are ready when they’ve puffed up and are twice as big, and when you poke one with a toothpick, it comes out clean.
-In the last 5 minutes, add 1/2 cup heavy cream into the broth if you want it to be creamy.
+Place two pounds of boneless skinless chicken thighs into your slow cooker with two diced carrots, two chopped celery ribs, one diced onion, four cloves of garlic, and six cups of chicken broth.
+Add one teaspoon of dried thyme, one teaspoon of salt, and half a teaspoon of black pepper.
+Cook on LOW for six hours.
+Once the chicken has cooked, remove it from the slow cooker, shred it, and return it to the pot.
+For the dumplings, combine two cups of Bisquick (or, for a substitute version, use two cups of flour + one tablespoon baking powder + one-half teaspoon salt) and two-thirds cup of milk to create a thick batter.
+Spoon some of the batter on top of the soup, cover the slow cooker, and cook on HIGH for 30-40 minutes.
+The dumplings are done when they have puffed up and are twice the size.
+Once ready, poke one with a toothpick; if it comes out clean, they are ready.
+In the last five minutes of cooking, add half a cup of heavy cream to the broth if you want it to be creamy.

-Swap: For the dumplings, you can use frozen biscuit dough (cut into quarters).
-For a pop of color and sweetness, add frozen peas during the last 15 minutes.
+Swap: For the dumplings, you can use frozen biscuit dough (cut into fourths).
+As a colorful and sweet addition, add frozen peas during the last 15 minutes.

 14) Black Bean Chili